Shia LaBeouf: 2007–2011: Breakthrough and big-budget films

 He appeared in the Oliver Stone-directed film Wall Street: Money Never Sleeps (2010), the sequel to Wall Street (1987).
 In this, LaBeouf played an ambitious Wall Street trader.
 The Hollywood Reporter named LaBeouf as one of the young male actors who are "pushing – or being pushed" into taking over Hollywood as the new "A-List".

 LaBeouf reprised the role of Sam Witwicky in the 2009 sequel to Transformers, Transformers: Revenge of the Fallen.
-Filming began in May 2008 and ended in late 2008.
+Filming took place in 2008.
 Due to LaBeouf's injury from his car accident, director Michael Bay and screenwriter Roberto Orci had to rewrite the script to protect his hand throughout filming.
 LaBeouf said production was only delayed two days after his accident because Bay made up for it by filming second unit scenes, and LaBeouf recovered a few weeks earlier than expected, allowing him to return to the set.
 Near the end of filming, LaBeouf injured his eye when he hit a prop; the injury required several stitches.
 He resumed filming two hours later.
-While the movie grossed $800 million, it received mostly negative reviews by critics, with LaBeouf sharing a nomination for the "Worst Screen Couple of 2009" Razzie Award with "either Megan Fox or any Transformer."
-He reprised his role in the third live-action Transformers film, Transformers: Dark of the Moon, which was released on June 28, 2011.
-He did not return for the fourth film in the series, Transformers: Age of Extinction, and Mark Wahlberg was cast as a new lead character.
+While commercially successful, Transformers: Revenge of the Fallen garnered negative reviews from critics, with LaBeouf sharing a nomination for the "Worst Screen Couple of 2009" Razzie Award with "either Megan Fox or any Transformer."
+He returned to star in Transformers: Dark of the Moon, the third installment in the film series, released in June 2011.
+It received poor reviews, became the tenth film to gross over $1 billion, and marked LaBeouf's final time starring in a Transformers film.